Lorena Gold Project - MLs 7147, 90192 to 90196 and EPMs 18908 and 18189

 The projected overall metallurgical recovery of gold from Lorena ore via flotation and leaching should be in excess of 75% under normal operating conditions.

-The Lorena gold project is forecast to produce around 30,000 to 35,000 ounces of gold in the eighteen months of production from an open cut operation at an operating cost of around A$950 to A$1,000 per gold ounce (includes Malachite's share of plant and preliminary project capital).
+The Lorena gold project is forecast to produce around 30,000 to 35,000 ounces of gold in the eighteen months of production from an open cut operation.
 Figure 1: Lorena Gold Project – Tenement Plan

 CGR is the manager of a joint venture between Chinova Resources Tennant Creek Pty Ltd (70%) and BIM Gold Pty Ltd (30%).
 Chinova Resources Tennant Creek Pty Ltd is a wholly owned subsidiary of Chinova Resources Pty Ltd which is itself a wholly owned subsidiary of the privately owned Chinese company, Shanxi Donghui Coal Coking and Chemicals Group Co., Ltd. BIM Gold Pty Ltd is part of the BIM Metals group, which is a private mining and contracting company, operating a number of projects in the Cloncurry and Mt Isa region.